Data driven tests

 was introduced to show that the code is like this intentionally, and not by accident.
 Wrapping code into BeforeDiscovery

-has no impact on it's execution.
+has no impact on its execution.
 It should be used everywhere where code is intentionally placed outside of a Pester controlled leaf-block (see Discovery and Run).
 That is on top of files, or directly in body of Describe / Context

 .